 We have very different strengths and character structure – so much so that we come at most issues from diametrically opposed directions.
 For example Jake is currently learning to allow others to see his vulnerability, Eva is learning to allow others to see her strength and Mastery.
 What this means is that we each know a lot about what the other needs to learn.
 Rather than use this as a basis for competing or putting each other down we explicitly address working together and learning from each other.

 6. Maintain a practice for increasing personal awareness.

 Throughout our relationship we have had a wide range of different practices for developing our individual awareness – and they have often been different.
 Indeed there is an advantage for each of us to stay in touch with what we need to pay attention to next and to employ a practice that serves that need.
 Eva has tended to prefer practices based around a teacher or guru whereas Jake has always favoured self-discovery and self-willed approaches.
-There are various personal awareness techniques described in the <a href="“>Tools section of this website.
+There are various personal awareness techniques described in the Tools section of this website.